micheldebree/micheldebree.nl/content/posts/welcome.md

 ---
-title: 'I built a new personal website with Hugo'
+title: "I built a new personal website with Hugo"
 date: 2020-03-19T08:00:00+01:00
 draft: false
-tags: ['coding']
+tags: ["coding"]
 ---

 Welcome to my website.
 In this first post I will go over some details on how